Richard Brooks

-Richard Brooks (born Reuben Sax; May 18, 1912 – March 11, 1992) was an American screenwriter, film director, novelist and film producer.
-Nominated for eight Academy Awards in his career, he was best known for Blackboard Jungle (1955), Cat on a Hot Tin Roof (1958), Elmer Gantry (1960; for which he won the Academy Award for Best Adapted Screenplay), In Cold Blood (1967) and Looking for Mr. Goodbar (1977).
+Richard Brooks (born Reuben Sax; May 18, 1912 – March 11, 1992) was an American film director, screenwriter, journalist and novelist.
+He directed 24 feature films between 1950 and 1985, and was known for his portrayals of hard-hitting subject matter, psychologically complex characters, and his independently minded auteurist approach to filmmaking.

+His notable works included Blackboard Jungle (1955), Something of Value (1957), The Brothers Karamazov, Cat on a Hot Tin Roof (both 1958), Elmer Gantry (1960), Sweet Bird of Youth (1962), The Professionals (1966), In Cold Blood (1967) and Looking for Mr. Goodbar (1977).
+He is also known for writing the films noir The Killers (1946), Brute Force (1947), and Key Largo (1948).

+Brooks was an eight-time Academy Award nominee, three for Best Director and five for Best Adapted Screenplay, winning once for the latter for Elmer Gantry.
+He was also a two-time Golden Globe, a six-time Directors Guild of America Award, and a BAFTA Award nominee.
+For his contributions to the film industry, Brooks has a star on the Hollywood Walk of Fame.

 Early life

-Brooks was born Reuben Sax in Philadelphia to Hyman and Esther Sax, Russian Jewish immigrants.
-The parents were married teenagers when they immigrated to the US in 1908.
+Brooks was born Reuben Sax in Philadelphia to Russian Jewish immigrants Hyman and Esther Sax.
+His parents were married teenagers when they immigrated to the US in 1908.
 They found employment in Philadelphia's textile and clothing industry.
 Reuben, their only child, was born in 1912.
 He attended public schools Joseph Leidy Elementary, Mayer Sulzberger Junior High School and West Philadelphia High School, graduating from the latter in 1929.

 Sax took classes at Temple University for two years, studying journalism and playing on the school's baseball team.
 He dropped out and left home when he discovered that his parents were going into debt to pay for his tuition.
 He rode freight trains around the East and Midwest for a period of time, eventually returning to Philadelphia to seek work as a newspaper reporter.
 At some point in the 1930s, during the Great Depression, Sax began using the name Richard Brooks professionally.
 He changed his name legally in 1943.